 Other things that can lead to low stomach acid levels include drinking alcohol, smoking, caffeine, some antibiotics, malnutrition, and the overuse of antacids.

-However, stomach acid is needed to absorb zinc, so if you’re suffering from low stomach acid, simply taking zinc is not necessarily effective to improve your stomach acid levels.
+However, stomach acid is needed to absorb zinc, so if you’re suffering from low stomach acid, simply taking zinc is not necessarily effective in improving your stomach acid levels.
 The stomach acid levels need to be addressed first before you can address the zinc levels.

 How do I know if I have low stomach acid?

-You can start by doing a quick burp test to see if you might have low stomach acid.
+You can start by doing a quick baking soda stomach acid test, burp test, or low stomach acid test apple cider vinegar, to see if you might have low stomach acid.

 It is not recommended to do this test frequently.

 - Before you eat or drink anything, and before brushing your teeth